 Welcome to the Christian Doppler Laboratory on Monitoring and Evolution of Very-Large-Scale Software Systems!
 The Christian Doppler Laboratory for Monitoring and Evolution of Very-Large-Scale Software Systems was started on February 1, 2013.
 After 7 successful years, the lab reached the planned end of its operation by the end of January 2020.
-However, a phasing-out period … Continue reading Welcome to our lab!
+However, a phasing-out period … Continue reading CDL MEVSS (2013-2020)

 Authors: Lukas Linsbauer, Felix Schwägerl, Thorsten Berger, Paul Grünbacher Abstract: Version control systems are an integral part of today’s software engineering.
 They facilitate the collaborative management of revisions (sequential versions) and variants (concurrent versions) of software systems under development.
 Typical version control systems maintain revisions of files and variants of whole software systems.
 Variants are … Continue reading Concepts of variation control systems